This Index Is Not an Example

 - Big-Lipped Alligator Moment — The Trope Namer is a musical number in All Dogs Go to Heaven — an animated musical about Funny Animals set in New Orleans, where a singing alligator isn't out-of-place at all.
 And King Gator, the big-lipped alligator in question, reappears towards the end to take out the film's villain, thus having a profound impact on the plot.
 The musical number itself that is the trope namer, however, is a different story.

 - Big Ol' Eyebrows — Named after one of Strong Bad's hypothetical designs for potential new looks Strong Mad could sport.
 Nobody in the work actually has large eyebrows.

-- Every Car Is a Pinto — The real life Ford pinto did explode when collided.
-But it was onlt 1 model of Pinto that was affected, and not any others.
-Also it got fixed.
+- Every Car Is a Pinto — The real life Ford Pinto did explode when collided, but it was only one model of Pinto that was affected, and later models fixed the issue.

 - I Am Not Shazam — Captain Marvel, the protagonist of the DC Comics series Shazam, was originally a rather infamous example of this trope note .
 As of DC's New 52 Continuity Reboot in 2011, though, he actually is named "Shazam".

 - I Just Shot Marvin in the Face — The trope refers to serious instances of damage being done by crass gun safety violations.
 The Pulp Fiction scene strictly speaking fits, but is clearly Played for Laughs, making it a much better example of Juggling Loaded Guns.

 - Leeroy Jenkins — The original Leeroy Jenkins did indeed rush in without listening to his team's plans, but that plan was so inherently flawed that it wouldn't have worked even if he followed it.